 PARK TYPE OF TENURE PURPOSE FOR WHICH TENURE MAY BE GRANTED LEASE café/kiosk areas, including seating and tables hire or sale of recreational equipment LICENCE outdoor café/kiosk seating and tables hire or sale of recreational equipment SHORT-TERM LICENCE community events and festivals playing a musical instrument, or singing for fee or reward picnics and private celebrations such as weddings and family gatherings filming, including for cinema/television conducting a commercial photography session public performances engaging in an appropriate trade or business delivering a public address community events fairs, markets, auctions and similar activities OTHER ESTATES This PoM allows the council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the LG Act.
 Estates may also be granted across community land for the provision of pipes, conduits, or other connections under the surface of the ground for the connection of premises adjoining the community land to a facility of the council or other public utility provider that is situated on community land.
-GENERAL COMMU NITY USE TYPE OF TENURE PURPOSE FOR WHICH TENURE MAY BE GRANTED LEASE childcare or vacation care health or medical practitioners associated with the relevant facility (for example, nutrition, physiotherapy) educational purposes, including education classes, workshops cultural purposes, including concerts, dramatic productions and galleries recreational purposes, including fitness classes, dance classes and games sporting uses developed/operated by a private operator kiosk, café, restaurant and refreshment purposes including seating and tables commercial retail uses associated with the facility caravan parks and camping grounds LICENCE social purposes (including childcare, vacation care) educational purposes, including education classes, workshops recreational purposes, including fitness classes, dance classes café/kiosk areas and refreshment purposes including seating and tables sale of goods or services that are ancillary to community land use and reserve purpose animal welfare and health GENERAL COMMUNITY USE TYPE OF TENURE PURPOSE FOR WHICH TENURE MAY BE GRANTED SHORT-TERM LICENCE public speeches, meetings, seminars and presentations, including educational programs functions (including commemorative functions, book launches, film releases, balls, and similar activities) displays, exhibitions, fairs, fashion parades and shows events (including weddings, corporate functions, and community gatherings) concerts and other performances, including both live performances and film (cinema and TV) broadcasts associated with any event, concert, or public speech engaging in an appropriate trade or business delivering a public address, community events; auctions, markets and similar activities OTHER ESTATES This PoM allows the council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the LG Act.
+GENERAL COMMU NITY USE TYPE OF TENURE PURPOSE FOR WHICH TENURE MAY BE GRANTED LEASE educational purposes, including education classes, workshops cultural purposes, including concerts, dramatic productions and galleries recreational purposes, including fitness classes, dance classes and games sporting uses developed/operated by a private operator kiosk, café, restaurant and refreshment purposes including seating and tables commercial retail uses associated with the facility caravan parks and camping grounds LICENCE non-exclusive social and community purposes (including occasional childcare associated with events or vacation care) educational purposes, including education classes, workshops recreational purposes, including fitness classes, dance classes café/kiosk areas and refreshment purposes including seating and tables sale of goods or services that are ancillary to community land use and reserve purpose animal welfare and health

+GENERAL COMMUNITY USE TYPE OF TENURE PURPOSE FOR WHICH TENURE MAY BE GRANTED SHORT-TERM LICENCE public speeches, meetings, seminars and presentations, including educational programs functions (including commemorative functions, book launches, film releases, balls, and similar activities) displays, exhibitions, fairs, fashion parades and shows events (including weddings, corporate functions, and community gatherings) concerts and other performances, including both live performances and film (cinema and TV) broadcasts associated with any event, concert, or public speech engaging in an appropriate trade or business delivering a public address, community events; auctions, markets and similar activities OTHER ESTATES This PoM allows the council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities in accordance with the LG Act.
 Estates may also be granted across community land for the provision of pipes, conduits, or other connections under the surface of the ground for the connection of premises adjoining the community land to a facility of the council or other public utility provider that is situated on community land.

-Table 7: Specific Category Authorised Leases, licences and other estates
+Table 7: Specific Category Authorised Leases, Licences and Other Estates